-November 9, 2019—DAR Service for Veterans.
+November 14, 2020—DAR Service for Veterans.
 Veteran Recognition – bring toiletries and sundry items to assemble gift bags and deliver to veterans at Walter Reed Convalescent Center in Gloucester.
-We will have refreshments at the Convalescent Center for the veterans.
+Alternately, wreaths may be made and laid on veteran graves at a select cemetery.

-January 11, 2020—Annual business and planning to complete the Chapter Master Report, presentation of committee reports and fundraiser planning.
+January 9, 2021—Annual business and planning to complete the Chapter Master Report, presentation of committee reports and fundraiser planning.

-May 9, 2020—Colonial Foods.
+May 9, 2021—Colonial Foods.
 Presentation about colonial era foods by Winona Pearson.

 Daffodil Festival—Our chapter enjoys participating in the annual Daffodil Festival in Gloucester, VA, early in the spring, where members volunteer to hand out literature and answer any questions people may have about the DAR.

 Flag Day, June 14—Celebrate to honor the United States flag and to commemorate the flag’s adoption.
 On the same day, the United States Army celebrates its birthday.

 Constitution Week, September 17 – 23.
 The 17th is Constitution Day—This is the commemoration of America’s most important document.
 Constitution Day was signed into law by President Dwight D. Eisenhower on August 2, 1956.